 Hearing aids aren’t all equal for all people.
 What you need from your hearing aid will be different from the next person, so do your own research.

 4. Compare features and quality like-for-like.

 By being able to test your hearing aid yourself, you can compare how it may stand up against hearing aids that may cost more.
-You may just find that, thanks to technological innovations, there’s really no difference in quality and usability between the more expensive and least costly hearing aid.
+You may just find that, thanks to technology, there’s really no difference in quality and usability between the more expensive and low-cost hearing aid.